Getting started with CBT at the Anxiety Disorders Clinic

 Make an appointment with your clinician (GP, Medical Specialist, Psychologist or any other Allied Health Professional) to discuss whether CBT at the Anxiety Disorder Clinic is a treatment option for you.

-If your clinician believes you will benefit from treatment at the Clinic, you will need a referral letter from your GP.
+If your clinician believes you may benefit from an assessment at the Clinic, you will need a referral letter from your GP.

 Step2: Make an appointment for an assessment